Weyl images of Kantor pairs: Kantor pairs of skew transformations

-If $n$ is odd in Example \ref{ex:Dnfd}, the SP-grading of $\FSk(g)$ arises as in Example \ref{ex:JordSP} from an idempotent $c$ with trivial Peirce $0$-component \cite[\S8.16]{L}.
-For arbitrary (finite) $n$, the Kantor pair $\FSk(g)\brv$ is the double of a Kantor triple system that appears in Kantor's classification (mentioned in the introduction), where it is represented by the diagram
+\begin{remark} If $\bR$ is algebraically closed of characteristic 0, the Kantor pair $\FSk(g)\brv$ in Example \ref{ex:Dnfd} is the double of a Kantor triple system that appears in Kantor's classification (mentioned in the introduction), where it is represented by the notation { } \cite[(5.27)]{K1}.
+In fact this notation displays the SP-grading on $\FSk(g)\brv$. \end{remark}